Skip to main content

 Disable Proof of Possession (DPoP)

-1. Open general settings: Go to the app’s General tab.
+1. Open General Settings: Go to the app’s General tab.

 2. Disable DPoP: Ensure Require Demonstrating Proof of Possession (DPoP) is unchecked.